jwLiew/mynotes/README.md

 # Portfolio Using Flutter Programming Language

+This is an application that the code are use from youtube tutorial, please refrain for using for comercial purposes.

-This is a note application that user are able to create, read, update, delete.
+This is an note application that user are able to create, read, update, delete.